Questions About Catholic Burial

 It depends on the size of the niche; some may only accommodate one urn.
 Cemetery personnel can explain the capacity of the various niches available.

 The cemeteries are owned by The Roman Catholic Diocese of Hamilton under the direction of Most Reverend Douglas Crosby, OMI, Bishop of Hamilton.
-Since the early 1900s, the cemeteries have been managed by the O'Brien family.
-John J. O'Brien is the Director of Cemeteries.
+John Foster is the Director of Cemeteries.
 There is a staff of more than 30 people that includes administrators, family counselors, groundskeepers and more.